prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

         https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/git/git.plugin.zsh -->
 1. If the changes that you are planning are huge.
 Raise a set of [stacked PR/MRs](https://graphite.dev/blog/stacked-prs).
 Not only it will help you manage the changes, but it will also make your reviewers not hate you.
 Use tools like [git-machete](https://github.com/VirtusLab/git-machete) to track these if the Centralized VCS does not provide this.

 1. It goes without saying that the information that we have: Commits, Branches etc are in formal workspace setting, so typos and grammatical mistakes should be avoided.
-Any slangs, slurs, discriminatory tone etc in these texts would probably not be accepted and can get you in serious trouble.
+Any slangs, slurs, discriminatory comments etc in these texts would probably not be accepted and can get you in serious trouble.

 ## 1. Writing Commits